ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 9️⃣ Creates a file named "aku_start_completed" in /tmp/ directory.

-##### Restarting the Slave Pod terminated abnormally
+##### Restarting Slave Pods that Haven't Reset the Replication Information

->  **Case of restarting the Slave Pod terminated abnormally (Default behavior, AKU_FLUSH_AT_START = 1)**
+>  **Case of restarting  a Slave Pod that hasn't reset the replication information (Default behavior, AKU_FLUSH_AT_START = 1)**

-The following explanation describes the basic behavior of aku when executing `aku -p start` on a slave Pod that has terminated abnormally.
+The following explanation describes the basic behavior of aku when executing `aku -p start` on a Slave Pod that hasn't reset the replication information.

+If a Pod is abnormally terminated or terminated with the AKU_REPLICATION_RESET_AT_END property sets to 0, the replication information is not initialized.
+If the replication information were not initialized, when restarting Pods the previous replication information would exist, so the below data synchronization actions from other nodes are skipped.

+* Executes 'TRUNCATE table' on the replication target table.
+* Requests for performing replication synchronization.

+In this case, if the AKU_FLUSH_AT_START property sets to 1, data synchronization from itself to other nodes will be performed.

-A slave Pod terminated abnormally is the Pod that has not reset the replication information, because it ether did not execute `aku -p end` command or did not complete it successfully.
-If the replication information is not reset and remains, the XSN of the replication object has a value other than -1.
-It may cause data inconsistencies when restarting the slave Pod, therefore, it is necessary to synchronize data.
+Note that if the replication information is not reset and remains, the XSN of the replication object has a value other than -1.
+Refer to the Cautions- 3).

 <div align="left">
     <img src="media/Utilities/aku_p_start_aku_flush_at_start_1.jpg"></img>
 </div>

 1️⃣ Reads aku.conf file.

 2️⃣ Attempts to connect to all Pods, which are replication target servers.
 Only the connection with *pod_name*-0 successes and connection errors occurs on the other Pods(*pod_name*-2, *pod_name*-3) , since they have not been created yet.
 This is the expected behavior.